7RU7H/CTFs/HackTheBox/Retired-Machines/Blackfield/Blackfield-Notes.md

 ```

-- support forcepassword audit2020, but it might acommplish much
+- support forcepassword audit2020, but it might accomplish much, given that we cant just download lssas
+	- Probably other directories are just clues..
+I just really really wanted that lsass.zip
-- svc_backup is the only member of remote mamagement
+- svc_backup is the only member of remote management
 -
 -
 -